 You will also need multi-colored manilla folders.

-I purchased Pendaflex two-tone folders that come in four colors, Red, yellow, green, and blue.
+I purchased Pendaflex two-tone folders in four colors, Red, yellow, green, and blue.
 They match up pretty well with the other poly file folder pockets above.
 Below are the ones I found on Amazon (affiliate).

 The Five Sections in the Fireproof Safe.